eirisocherry/relighting/README.md

 **[NOTE]**
 **"Why would I use the relighting tool with 3d software?"
 You might ask.**
 **The only benefit I see is quick object placement.**
-**You can easily place the nulls and link images, overlays, flares to them.**
+**You can easily place nulls and link anything to them: images, overlays, flares and more**

 1. Export and import the camera to after effects: https://www.youtube.com/watch?v=V1ZpQJ2jZ8Q
 Blender Camera Exporter Script: https://github.com/sobotka/blender-addons-contrib/blob/master/io_export_after_effects.py